Secondary structures in DNA are associated with cancer

 Vipul Shukla, an assistant professor of cell and developmental biology at Northwestern University Feinberg School of Medicine, along with Anjana Rao, a professor in LJI Center for Cancer Immunotherapy, and Daniela Samaniego-Castruita, a University of California San Diego graduate student, hoped to explore one potential way TET deficiency and genomic instability may be connected.

-“Loss of TET function happens in cancer; genomic instability happens in cancer,” Shukla said.
+“Loss of TET function happens in cancer; genomic instability happens in cancer,” said Shukla, who is also a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 “Genomic instability also happens in TET-deficient cells.
 What we found was that altered regulation of secondary DNA structures might be the reason for how these two events are related to one another.”

 The scientist first deleted two types of TET enzymes (TET2 and TET3) in mature B cells of mice.
 A type of white blood cell, B cells make antibodies for the immune system to protect our bodies from infection.
 According to Shukla, deleting TET enzymes had huge implications on the homeostasis of B cells, and genomic instabilities began to appear.

 “The TET-deficient mice developed lymphoma, and we observed an increase in marks associated with genomic instability, such as double-stranded breaks,” Samaniego-Castruita said.

 The team then looked for clues to what was happening at the molecular level by performing a genomic analysis and found that without TET2 and TET3, unusual structures called G-quadruplexes and R-loops started littering the DNA of B cells.